 NBA Draft Preview: Texas Longhorns F Jericho Sims

-Now labeled as former Longhorns, C Kai Jones, G Matt Coleman, F Jericho Sims, and F Greg Brown all have a chance to make their presence felt on the NBA hardwood.
+Now labeled as former Longhorns, center Kai Jones, guard Matt Coleman, forward Jericho Sims, and forward Greg Brown all have a chance to make their presence felt on the NBA hardwood.
 Draft night on July 29 will certainly represent a life-changing moment for these guys and many others.

 So, what about their overall game has brought them to this stage?
 And how will each of their unique skill sets allow them to last?